-Hot water and household cleaners are now more critical than ever to maintain your family’s health.
-The dangers that can arise when cleaning our homes and workplaces must be recognized.
-It is especially in light of the increasing use of household cleaning products.
+Hot water and household cleaners are now more critical than ever to maintaining your family’s health.
+The dangers that can arise when cleaning our homes and workplaces must be recognized, especially in light of the increasing use of household cleaning products.
 So, do you know what cleaning products not to mix?

 It can be tempting to combine various cleaning products to (theoretically) accelerate the completion of an enormous cleaning project.
 While it may seem paradoxical, there are several convincing reasons why you should avoid combining different cleansers on the same face.